Albumin Creatinine Ratio Calculator

 Urine albumin creatinine ratio definition

 Albumin-to-creatinine ratio serves as a detector of elevated protein levels in the urine (albuminuria), the first test to estimate kidney function.
 To perform these calculations, the lab needs just one sample of your urine.
-A 24-hour collection, as required for protein-creatinine ratio, is not necessary.
+A 24-hour collection, as required for calculating the protein-creatinine ratio, is not necessary.

 How to take a urine sample?

 The best quality sample is from the first urination in the morning, after a proper washing of the genitals.
-The sample should be taken from middle part of the micturition and needs to be collected into a box then quickly delivered to the lab. 🧪
+The sample should be taken from the middle part of the micturition and needs to be collected into a box and then quickly delivered to the lab. 🧪

 We calculate ACR by dividing urine microalbumin concentration in milligrams by the creatinine concentration in grams.
 You can find the interpretation of the results in the paragraphs below.